Geography of Slovenia

 Slovenia is situated in Central Europe, touching the Alps and bordering the Adriatic Sea.
-The Alps—including the Julian Alps, the Kamnik–Savinja Alps and the Karawank chain, as well as the Pohorje massif—dominate northern Slovenia along its long border to Austria.
-Slovenia's Adriatic coastline stretches approximately 47 km from Italy to Croatia.
+The Alps—including the Julian Alps, the Kamnik–Savinja Alps and the Karawank chain, as well as the Pohorje massif—dominate northern Slovenia along its long border with Austria.
+Slovenia's coastline stretches approximately 47 km between Italy and Croatia.

-The term karst originated in southwestern Slovenia's Karst Plateau (Kras), a limestone region of underground rivers, gorges, and caves, between Ljubljana and the Mediterranean.
+Four major geographic regions meet in Slovenia: the Alps, the Dinarides, the Pannonian Plain, and the Adriatic Sea.
+Most of Slovenia is in the Black Sea drainage basin.
+The Alps—including the Julian Alps, the Kamnik-Savinja Alps and the Karawank chain, as well as the Pohorje massif—dominate Northern Slovenia along its border with Austria.

 On the Pannonian plain to the east and northeast, toward the Croatian and Hungarian borders, the landscape is essentially flat.
-However, the majority of Slovenian terrain is hilly or mountainous, with around 90% of the surface 200 meters or more above sea level.
+However, the majority of Slovenian terrain is hilly or mountainous, with around 90% of the territory 200 meters or more above sea level.